-Topkapı Palace Museum and Harem: Topkapı is the subject of more colourful stories than most of the world’s museums put together.
+Topkapı Palace Museum and Harem Section: Topkapı is the subject of more colourful stories than most of the world’s museums put together.
 Libidinous sultans, ambitious courtiers, beautiful concubines and scheming eunuchs lived and worked here between the 15th and 19th centuries when it was the court of the Ottoman empire.
 A visit to the palace’s opulent pavilions, jewel-filled Treasury and sprawling Harem gives a fascinating glimpse into their lives.

 Hagia Irene Church Museum: Hagia Irene means “Divine Peace” in Greek, so it was a church dedicated to holly peace, not to a Saint Irene as it’s wrongly pronounced today.
 It’s beleived that the church was first built in the 4th century AD over the ruins of a pagan temple by the Byzantine Emperor Constantine I. The wooden construction was burned during the Nika Riot in 532 AD and it was renovated by Justinian I, rapresenting typical characteristics of early Byzantine architecture.
 During the following centuries the church was restored several times because of the earthquakes and some big fires.